Alec13355/AzureBarista/gatsby-starter-blog/content/blog/25-2-12/index.md

 ---
-title: "What I Learned About Building a Custom Copilot with Sam Nasser"
+title: "What I Learned About Building a Custom Copilot with Sam Nasr"
 date: "2025-02-12"
-description: "What I Learned About Building a Custom Copilot with Sam Nasser"
+description: "What I Learned About Building a Custom Copilot with Sam Nasr"
 ---

-# What I Learned About Building a Custom Copilot with Sam Nasser
+# What I Learned About Building a Custom Copilot with Sam Nasr

-Earlier this week, our Azure User Group had the pleasure of hosting a talk by **Sam Nasser**, a Microsoft MVP and experienced software engineer.
+Earlier this week, our Azure User Group had the pleasure of hosting a talk by **Sam Nasr**, a Microsoft MVP and experienced software engineer.
 Sam walked us through the process of creating our own “Copilot” using Azure AI Foundry (previously known as Azure AI Studio).
 If you’ve been curious about extending generative AI to fit your organization’s specific needs, here’s a recap from his talk.

 ---